 How do I raise the funds for this trip?

 As with all Cru Summer Missions, the StoryRunners staff will coach you on raising support for your expenses.
 You can explore the MPD website https://mpd.uscm.org/.
-If you have used a Relay account or Facebook to login the past, you can use that same account.
+If you have used a Relay account or Facebook to log in before, you can use that same account.

-- transportation to and from Rocky Mountain Park (airfare or car mileage @ $.12/mile).
+- transportation to and from Rocky Mountain National Park (airfare or car mileage @ $.12/mile)

-- You CANNOT be reimbursed for shoes, clothing, camping gear, or any other items on the packing list.
+- NO reimbursement for shoes, clothing, camping gear, or any other items on the packing list

 Where and when should I arrive/leave?

-Arrive in Denver by 2 pm Tuesday, July 25th.
+Arrive in Denver by 12 noon Tuesday, July 17th.

-- If you are flying, arrive at Denver International Airport (DEN) no later than 2 pm MDT.
-You will shuttle from the airport to the Quality Inn & Suites.
+- If you are flying, arrive at Denver International Airport (DEN) no later than 12 noon MDT.
+We will arrange a shuttle for you to the YMCA of the Rockies.

 Where will we stay?

-We’ll have a 1-night orientation in a hotel near the airport.
-We camp for 7 nights in tents (bring your hammock if you have one and prefer to sleep among the trees!) at the Morraine Park Campground located in Ponderosa Pine Forest.
-We’ll finish with a 1-night debrief at the YMCA of the Rockies.
+We’ll have a 1-night orientation at the YMCA of the Rockies in Estes Park, CO.
+Then we camp for 7 nights in tents (bring your hammock if you have one and prefer to sleep among the trees!) at the Moraine Park Campground located in Ponderosa Pine Forest.
+We’ll finish with a 1-night debrief back at the YMCA of the Rockies.

 What are our housing accommodations?

 During your stay, you will share accommodations with 3-6 people of the same gender.
-We’ll be in a hotel room, in tents, and in dormitory-style housing at the YMCA.
-While we are in RMNP, you will have access to public toilets and sinks, as well as shower stalls that accommodate solar-heated shower bags.
-However in our RMNP campground there is NO RUNNING WATER in the showers!
+We’ll sleep in tents in the RMNP and in dormitory-style housing at the YMCA.
+While we are in RMNP, you will have access to public toilets and sinks, as well as shower stalls that accommodate solar-heated shower bags, but there is NO RUNNING WATER in the showers!